Business travel or vacation to England? Or looking for which currency England are using to send money there?

 What Is The Difference Between Currencies Of England & The United Kingdom (UK)?

 If you’re a bit confused about the moneys used in Great Britain, England, and the United Kingdom or UK, you are not alone!
 Many people often get confused about which money is used where.
 Let us clear the air.
 The UK is composed of England, Wales, and Scotland.
+So the currency in Wales will be the same as all of the rest of the countries within GB.
 These countries all have the Pound as its official money.
 Meanwhile, Great Britain which covers southern Ireland and the other countries we previously mentioned, also observes the Pound as its official currency.
 However, Southern Ireland is located outside Great Britain and thus has the Euro as its medium of exchange.

 What If You Still Have Euros In Your Pockets?

 In 2016, the United Kingdom voted to leave the European Union or EU.
 The event is referred to as “Brexit”.
-London’s departure from the EU will take effect in 2019.
+London’s departure from the EU is planned to take effect in 2019.
 The EU’s official money is the euro.
 Even when the UK was part of the EU, the Euro never became the country’s official money.
-Therefore, you will still find stores, restaurants, and businesses that will honour the Euro as a form of payment.
+You will still find stores, restaurants, and businesses that will honour the Euro as a form of payment but not officially.

 “The rate of exchange between these two currencies is known for its volatility.”